-The manufacturer specifications refer to the pure qualification tests according to the required specifications for the components.
+The manufacturer specifications refer merely to qualification tests according to the required specifications for the components.
 These tests are only a snapshot of the moment of qualification.
-In case of a deviation from these requirements, a qualification according to these conditions is recommended.
+In case of a deviation from these requirements, a qualification according to the divergent conditions is mandatory.